joesyverson/la-leg/README.md

 ### Wordpress

-Worpress source directory, which is mounted in the wordpress container.
+Worpress source directory, which is mounted in the Wordpress container.

 ### Cloud